Nami Build Guide by Wicked Cherry

 - Void Staff can be a nice add-on to be more annoying for enemies who have already built Magic Resistance.
 However, you should keep in mind that you'll only want to buy one or two AP items.

-- Luden's Echo and Rabadon's Deathcap are the most aggressive choices here.
+- Luden's Tempest and Rabadon's Deathcap are the most aggressive choices here.
 You'll scale pretty high with them and they work well together but are also really nice alone.
 I would consider them building as third or fourth item (without your warding item) if your team is heavily ahead.
 But please finish your Warding item before you start building these.

 - Rylai's Crystal Scepter is also a really nice item which offers you AP and some flat amount of health.
 Furthermore it will provide you with it's great passive which will slow an enemy when hit by one of your abilities.
 So in short: Your abilities slow your enemies (even more than they do already).